WangZishan/ADASE/README.md

 ## **./SampleClassification**

 **SampleClassification.R**

-Identification of rare NC P/LPs associated with allele specific expression (ASE).
+Classify all samples into Control or AsymAD or AD, based on a rubric considering CERAD, Braak score and Dementia status used in one previous study [https://www.nature.com/articles/s41591-020-0815-6].
 <br /><br /><br />

 ## **./ASEVariantIdentification**

-Code for classifying all samples into Control or AsymAD or AD, based on a rubric considering CERAD, Braak score and Dementia status used in one previous study [https://www.nature.com/articles/s41591-020-0815-6].
+Identification of rare NC P/LPs associated with allele specific expression (ASE).

 <br /><br /><br />